robertleonhardt/PyDRT/README.md

 ```
 python -m pip install PyDRT
 ```
-you can import it and us it as
+you can import it and use it as
 ```python
 import numpy as np
 from pydrt import DebyeDRT